peter-can-write/notes/gdb/sql.md

 select *
 from Assistenten a
 where exists (
   select *
   from Professoren p
-			where p.PersNr=a.Boss
+  where p.PersNr = a.Boss
-			and a.Alter < p.Alter
+  and a.Alter > p.Alter
 );
 ```